 WorldDance with Samantha Lansman and Karma Smart Energetic, inspiring and fun dance-based workouts.
 These classes encourage you to have fun and get fit.
 Instructors spin beats from across the globe.
 Ideal for all fitness levels.

-Brazilian Drum with Marcos Rodrigues and Abel Damasceno Moura The percussion classes focus on: initiation and musical perception, manual techniques teachings, which were with and without sticks.
+Brazilian Drum with Marcos Rodrigues The percussion classes focus on: initiation and musical perception, manual techniques teachings, which were with and without sticks.
 Motor control and organization.
 Individual and group practices.
 Knowledge of Afro rhythms.
 Samba, Ijexá, samba reggae, Candomblé Ketu nation, Angola and free contemporary beats.
 The student will be able to learn to play instruments such as agogô, xequerê, atabaque, berimbau, tamborim, repique, cuíca e pandeiro.